isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-information-for-minor-beneficiaries.md

 In deciding the amount of the maintenance allowance, we will consider the following.

-  1) Your income, property and other financial resources.
+  1) Your income, property and other financial resources.<br>
-  2) Your financial needs and responsibilities.
+  2) Your financial needs and responsibilities.<br>
-  3) The financial needs and the age of the child.
+  3) The financial needs and the age of the child.<br>
   4) The way in which the child is being or is expected to be educated or trained.<br><br>

 **3. How do I apply for a child’s maintenance allowance?**